Pandawan/pomodoro/README.md

-# pomodoro
+# Pomodoro
-Pomodoro PWA using React
+A pomodoro pwa using React.